Director of Merchant Risk Partnerships, North America

 The candidate will support the Senior Director of Merchant Risk Partnerships, North America to develop key merchant partnerships in the U.S. market.
 They will be responsible for working with clients to manage fraud exposure, enhance data security, and mitigate risk across the Visa payments ecosystem.
 The candidate will also manage execution of the U.S. security roadmap, including the rollout of strategic risk initiatives, services and products.
 They will champion and integrate these initiatives across key business stakeholders, including Sales, Product and Operations.

 · Develop engagement plans for key merchant and acquirer partners to support Visa risk priorities and reduce malicious activity in the payments ecosystem

 · Build and execute project plans to support various strategic initiatives of the US security roadmap; align with internal and external stakeholders on Visa’s risk strategy.

 · Meet with prospective partners and influence merchant clients to optimize usage of risk tools and services.

 · Analyze global fraud data to determine areas of opportunity for enhancing risk and fraud controls

-· Conduct industry research on payment security trends to drive Visa’s security strategy
+· Conduct industry research on payment security trends to support client initiatives and to drive Visa’s security strategy

 · Drive the adoption of risk products, secure technology and industry best practices to control Visa fraud levels within the US market